Compare Pet Insurance in New Zealand

 What are annual limits and per-condition limits?

-Annual limits cap total claims per year (typically $5,000-$15,000).
-Per-condition limits cap claims for each specific condition (often $3,000-$8,000).
+Annual limits cap total claims per year.
+Per-condition limits cap claims for each specific condition over the policy lifetime.
 Chronic conditions requiring ongoing treatment can quickly reach per-condition limits.
-Higher limits cost more but provide better protection.
+Higher limits cost more but provide broader protection โ€” check each policy wording.

 Does pet insurance cover routine care?